leandrolasnor/challenge-chart-plot/README.md

 `admin-lte` template is based on bootstrap and is simple to use.
 I do not have great skills and knowledge in design, but I noticed that the template would fit the requirements well.
 Thinking about reuse, I chose this template because I already used it in other projects.

+## Redux DevTools Chrome Extension

+Feel free :thumbsup:

+## Run in Internet Explorer

+I could say that it is a challenge within the other. :sweat: